tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-simplesamlphp-to-use-azure.md

 _fig 1.2_

-Note: This SP is set up as a separate SP authsource from the default-sp configured in step 1; Also remember that SimpleSAMLphp wants metadata converted to PHP.
+> This SP is set up as a separate SP authsource from the default-sp configured in step 1; Also remember that SimpleSAMLphp wants metadata converted to PHP.
+{.message-box}

 An example of your internal SP configuration could look like this: